aws-samples/aws-get-started-workshop/content/01-dev/02-establish-initial-foundation/07-set-up-team-dev-env-access-control.md

     * Policy name: **`example-infra-scp-vpc-core`**
     * Description: **"Deny creation of and changes to core VPC resources"**
     * Policy: Copy the content of the sample policy.
-10. Repeat steps 8-9 in order to create the secon SCP:
+10. Repeat steps 8-9 in order to create the second SCP:
     * Policy name: **`example-infra-scp-vpc-boundaries`**
     * Description: **"Deny creation of and changes to boundary VPC resources"**
     * Policy: Copy the content of the sample policy.